 Furthermore, Mars has dust storms that cover the entire planet and last for weeks.
 These dust storms are so influential that it can change the atmospheric temperature.

-On Earth, methane released into the atmosphere is largely because of livestock and other agricultural practices.
+On Earth, methane released into the atmosphere is large because of livestock and other agricultural practices.
 But also, hydrocarbon gas reservoirs and volcanic activity can release methane.
-Because biology plays a key role for the release of methane in the atmosphere, its source has become a top in ESA’s Mars Exploration Program
+Because biology plays a key role in the release of methane in the atmosphere, its source has become a top in ESA’s Mars Exploration Program

 If you want a flashy way to see the Red Planet, check out Nasa’s Mars Exploration Program.